Where to Stay in Istanbul First Time: Best Areas

 It is known for its nightlife with plenty of cafes, restaurants, and bars.
 It is also regarded as an important art district.
 Among the highlights in Beyoglu is the Hotel Pera Palace which was the final eastern destination for Orient Express passengers in the late 19th Century.
 Agatha Christie’s room in the hotel is preserved.

 Beyoglu has a number of interesting museums as well including Dogancay and Pera.
 The largest synagogue and catholic churches in Turkey are found in Beyoglu.
-There are also the Museum of Painting and Sculpture, Istanbul Museum of Modern Art, and Museum of Innocence.
+There are also:

 Beyoglu’s central location makes it a great base to explore the European side of Istanbul.
 Within this area, the smaller district of Karakoy is well worth exploring.
 Beyoglu offers a wide range of accommodations from backpacker hostels to boutique hotels, which suit all budgets.